saadjsct/compliant-franco/compliant-franco.md

 ### importance of long vowels

-without those we have no distinction between lots of words, for example:
+again, without those we have no distinction between lots of words, for example:

   - zaman and zamaan
   - men and min